Toledo, Spain: How To Plan A Day Trip From Madrid

 The Toledo Alcazar and army museum

-The Alcazar of Toledo is an easy on the eye fort found at the highest point of Toledo.
-It was rebuilt after the Spanish Civil War and the siege of the Alcazar, between 1939 and 1957.
-Seen from afar, the fort is prominent in the Toledo skyline and makes for the best photo opportunities in town.
+The Alcazar of Toledo is a super easy on the eye fort found at the highest point of the old city.
+It was rebuilt after the Spanish Civil War and the siege of the Alcazar between 1939 and 1957.
+Seen from afar, the fort is prominent in the Toledo skyline and it makes for the most amazing photo opportunities in town,

 Several knights in armor in the army museum on a day trip to Toledo

-Pro-tip: Entrance on Sunday is free for all … yay for Sundays!
+• Pro-tip: Entrance on Sunday is free for all.

 Mark being goofy standing on a bollard

-If you are just on a day trip to Toledo, you might not have time enough time to walk the river, but you should try to check out the 2 main bridge entrances to the city.
+If you’re just taking a day trip to Toledo, you might not have enough time to walk the river but you should try to check out the 2 main bridge entrances to the city if you can.

-The River Tagus runs around three quarters of the city.
-There are tons of picnic spots along the way to eat a cheap lunch and perhaps a cheeky glass of wine, which is exactly what we did on our first day!
+The River Tagus runs around three quarters of the city, and there are tons of picnic spots along the way to eat a cheap lunch and perhaps even a cheeky glass of wine, which is exactly what we did on our first day.

-Toledo’s gates; Puerta Bisagra, Puerta del Cambron and Puerta del Sol each have their own story to tell of historical importance and of sieges in days gone by.
+Toledo’s gates called Puerta Bisagra, Puerta del Cambron and Puerta del Sol each have their own story of historical importance and sieges in days gone by.

-The bridges; Puente de San Martin and Puente de Alcantara have some amazing photo opportunities.
-If you stand in the calmness and tranquility around the bridges, can you imagine what a siege would have been like a thousand years ago?
+The bridges called Puente de San Martin and Puente de Alcantara have some amazing photo opportunities.
+If you stand in the calmness and tranquility on either bridge, try to imagine what a siege would have been like a thousand years ago.

 Drink Beers & Eat Tapas in a Local Tavern